Point2RBox-v3: Self-Bootstrapping from Point Annotations via Integrated Pseudo-Label Refinement and Utilization: Method

 We re-adopted the standard Feature Pyramid Network (FPN) architecture and the label assignment strategy.
 In the initial phase of model training, scale cues are obtained from watershed-generated pseudo labels.
 The computation of pseudo labels can be represented by the formula:

-where Voronoi \citep{aurenhammer1991voronoi} is a partitioning of a space based on a set of points; $X$ are the annotated points within a training image; $V$ are the output ridges; $S$ are the output basin regions (pixel coordinates) corresponding to each annotated instance; $PL$ is for Pseudo Label.
+where Voronoi \citep{aurenhammer1991voronoi} is a partitioning of a space based on a set of points; $X$ are the annotated points within a training image; $I$ is the input image; $V$ are the output ridges; $S$ are the output basin regions (pixel coordinates) corresponding to each annotated instance; minAreaRect is used to calculate the minimum enclosing rotated rectangle of a point set; $PL$ is for Pseudo Label.

 Static segmentation algorithms such as watershed produce immutable segmentation regions.
 When such algorithms yield suboptimal segmentation for specific samples, the resulting defects persist throughout the entire training cycle without correction.
-Consequently, during the mid-to-late training phases, we utilize the forward network-predicted boxes associated with each gt point to supply requisite dimension information for label assignment.
+Consequently, during the mid-to-late training phases, we utilize the forward network-predicted boxes associated with each GT point to supply requisite dimension information for label assignment.
 For each feature level in the FPN, it selects the predicted boxes from the anchor point closest to the target point as the candidate boxes.
 The final pseudo label is then chosen from these candidate boxes based on their corresponding scores.
 The computation of pseudo labels can be represented by the formula:

-where $PL_{g}$ is the Pseudo Label for ground truth point $g$; $C_g$ refers to the candidate prediction boxes, selected by picking the prediction box associated with the anchor point closest to the ground-truth point $g$ at each FPN level.
+where $PL_{g}$ is the Pseudo Label for ground truth point $g$; $C_g$ refers to the candidate prediction boxes, selected by picking the prediction box associated with the anchor point closest to the ground-truth point $g$ at each FPN level; function $score(b)$ is the raw classification confidence directly output by the detection network.
 This approach can partially mitigate label assignment issues caused by solely relying on fixed segmentation regions generated by the watershed algorithm.

 The improvement of the above design is verified in the Table \ref{tab:abl_pla} of the ablation study.
 Algorithm \ref{alg:algorithm-pla} in Appendix \ref{sec:appendix_pla_details} outlines the workings of the proposed method.
 Figure \ref{fig:pla} illustrates the limitations of using fixed segmentation regions, such as those generated by watershed, for label assignment scale information.
 It also shows how, in the later stages of training, the dynamic forward predictions of the network progressively improve label assignment accuracy.